Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce 8600 GS (OEM) will be a lot (about 140%) better at anisotropic filtering than the GeForce 8500 GT. (explain)
+Texel RateThe GeForce 8600 GS (OEM) is quite a bit (more or less 140%) faster with regards to AF than the GeForce 8500 GT. (explain)

-Pixel RateThe GeForce 8600 GS (OEM) is much (about 140%) better at full screen anti-aliasing than the GeForce 8500 GT, and will be able to handle higher screen resolutions without losing too much performance. (explain)
+Pixel RateThe GeForce 8600 GS (OEM) should be a lot (approximately 140%) better at FSAA than the GeForce 8500 GT, and also will be able to handle higher resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison